maxi1571/Pharmaceutical-Sales-prediction-across-multiple-stores/README.md

 * The LSTM Model can do give a better prediction prefromance if layers are increased and training Epochs are increase, but for this expriement the training epoch and hiddlen layers are less.
 * The best Model from the Metrics out put is Random forest.

-## Limitation

-* Because of less computation resource Expermentation on LSTM wasn't